Starting a Business in UAE

 UAE related forum posts

-Total Posts: 4 Last post by nida
+Total Posts: 6 Last post by legalhouse

-Total Posts: 6 Last post by nida
+Total Posts: 16 Last post by UncleHuncle

-If you looked at a photograph of Dubai two decades ago, it would be unrecognisable; all dusty topography and unhabitable vastness.
+If you looked at a photograph of the UAE two decades ago, it would be unrecognisable; all dusty topography and unhabitable vastness.
 But it's had a complete aesthetic makeover, and the current balance of old and new, antiquation and innovation, is staggering.
 Chalky, timeworn buildings and futuristic architecture are practically neighbours.
 Centuries of Middle Eastern ethic and culture is seamlessly sewn into a Western business fabric.
 It's all a delicate blend of historical substance and 21st century style.
-The south-east Arabian peninsula has always been a trading centre between the East and West, and Dubai continues that legacy like no other.
+The south-east Arabian peninsula has always been a trading centre between the East and West, and the UAE continues that legacy like no other.

-Dubai is a veritable shrine to business and commerce, renowned for its efficient admin, infrastructure and sleek licensing.
+The UAE is a veritable shrine to business and commerce, renowned for its efficient admin, infrastructure and sleek licensing.
 The Emirate state has no problem in attracting foreign investors, and remains unequalled as one of the most sought-after and enticing places to flex your entrepreneurial muscles.

-The Emirate takes full advantage of its geographical locality, and is surrounded by equally ambitious emerging markets.
+The UAE takes full advantage of its geographical locality, and is surrounded by equally ambitious emerging markets.
 The government actively encourages a free and harmonious economic policy have fostered a salient international reputation, inspiring both national and foreign finance in almost every area of economic activity.

-Dubai caters to the foreign investor like no other in the region.
+The UAE caters to the foreign investor like no other in the region.
 It takes care of business, and if you think it may be the right place for you, then read on to see the benefits of going under its wing.

 What is the currency and exchange rate?